kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 sidebar: documentation_sidebar
 permalink: /documentation/the-basics/mindmaps-basics.html
 folder: documentation
+comment_issue_id: 17
 ---
 # MindmapsDB Basics

 ## Schema and Data

-A MindmapsDB graph is made of two layers: the database schema and the data layer.
+A MindmapsDB graph is made of two layers: the database schema (which you can also think of as an ontology) and the data layer.

-***A MindmapsDB schema should be clearly defined before loading data into the graph.*** The schema is used to formalise the data within a specific domain.
+***The schema should be clearly defined before loading data into the graph.*** The schema is used to formalise the data within a specific domain.
 If data is about healthcare, then we need to design a schema specific to healthcare.
 If data is about movies, then we need to define an schema specific to the movie industry.

-Example schema concepts could include `Car`, `Person`, `Movie`.
+Example schema concepts could include `car`, `person`, `movie`.

 ***The data is categorised by the schema.*** It is essentially everything we wish to model.